MarketSquare/robotframework-ai/doc.rst

 ChatGPT on the web.
 You can ask it a question or give it a task to have it automatically reply to your emails.

-The following parameters can be used (parameters with a * are required):
+The following arguments can be used (arguments with a * are required):
 - *ai_model: str: The AI model to be used, e.g. "openai", "gemini", "copilot", etc. Currently supporting: "openai"
 - *message: str: The message you want to send to the AI model, e.g. "What is the weather today?"
 - model: str: AI model specfic.
 The model of the AI model to be used.
 E.g. "gpt-3.5-turbo" when using the "openai" AI model.